Heart Attack – Diagnosis, Symptoms, and Treatment

 What is a Heart Attack?

-Heart attack is caused by a sudden blockage of blood flow through an artery supplying the heart.
+A heart attack is caused by a sudden blockage of blood flow through an artery supplying the heart.
 The arteries providing blood supply to the heart are called coronary arteries.
 People with risk factors can develop the buildup of fatty plaques in the walls of the artery.
-This risk factors typically include:
+These risk factors typically include:

 - Smoking history